 As the speech mechanism (jaw, lips and tongue) and voice mature, an infant is able to make controlled sounds.
 This begins in the first few months of life with cooing—a quiet, pleasant, repetitive vocalization.
 By 6 months, an infant usually babbles or produces repetitive syllables such as "ba, ba, ba" or "da, da, da."
-Babbling soon turns into a type of nonsense speech (jargon) that often has the tone and cadence of human speech but does not contain real words.
 By the end of their first year, most children have mastered the ability to say a few simple words.
 Children are most likely unaware of the meaning of their first words, but soon learn the power of those words as others respond to them.

 By 18 months of age, most children can say eight to ten words.
 By age 2, most are putting words together in crude sentences such as "more milk."
 During this period, children rapidly learn that words symbolize or represent objects, actions, and thoughts.
-At this age, they also engage in representational or pretend play.
 At ages 3, 4, and 5, a child's vocabulary rapidly increases, and she or he begins to master the rules of language.

 If you have concerns about your child's speech or language development, you should talk to your family doctor.
 Your doctor may refer you to a speech-language pathologist, a health professional trained to evaluate and treat people who have speech, language, voice, hearing, or swallowing disorders that affect their ability to communicate.
-The speech-language pathologist will talk to you about your child's communication and general development.
-She will also evaluate your child with special speech and language tests.
 A hearing test is often included in the evaluation because a hearing problem can affect speech and language development.